jojokarlin/Git_DRI_Jan_2017/github.md

 ![alt text][createrepo]

+[createrepo]: https://github.com/jojokarlin/GitDRI/blob/master/images/createrepo.png "choose create repository from your dropdown menu"
-[createrepo]: https://github.com/jojokarlin/GitDRI/blob/master/images/createrepo.png "what it should look like when you are creating your repo"
+[createrepo2]: https://github.com/jojokarlin/GitDRI/blob/master/images/createrepo2.png "what it should look like when you are creating your repo"

 - You should end up inside your newly created GitPractice repo.
 If not, navigate to your new remote repo in the browser, and copy its HTTPS: URL (highlighted in light blue).

 ![alt text][github URL]

-[github URL]: https://github.com/jojokarlin/GitDRI/blob/master/images/github%20URL.png "URL is in the browser"
+[github URL]: https://github.com/jojokarlin/GitDRI/blob/master/images/github%20URL.png "copy the URL from your browser"

 On your command line, type `git remote add origin [URL of your remote repo]`
 This will link the local and remote repo.